 W or fulfilling the W requirement - These terms refer to the first level of proficiency in writing required of all Saint Mary's students.
 Most students work on the first level of proficiency by enrolling in a course that has a W as part of the course number.
-Some W classes are one semester while others are two semesters.
 Simply enrolling in and completing the course may not be sufficient; the W represents a level of demonstrated writing proficiency.